John Edward Church: Education

 At age 11, John Edward Church began attending the junior school at St Lawrence College, Ramsgate and later moved on to its senior school.
 He was able to attend this school at no cost because he was the son of a clergy.
 He did well academically and was well known for his shooting and hockey skills.
-In his senior year, he was enrolled into the officer cadet training camp of the Tank Corp as a result of World War I. At 19 years old, he was ranked as Second Lieutenant and served with the Twentieth Battalion at Bovington in Dorset.
+In his senior year, he was enrolled into the officer cadet training camp of the Tank Corp as a result of World War I. At 19 years old, he was ranked as second lieutenant and served with the Twentieth Battalion at Bovington in Dorset.
 The war ended soon after this and through the British Army, he obtained a grant to attend Emmanuel College at the University of Cambridge to study medicine.
 At Emmanuel College, John Edwards was heavily involved with Cambridge Inter-Collegiate Christian Union where he began a Bible class and was the club’s college representative.
 His interest in mission work stemmed from this club.
-Joe Church did his medical training at St Bartholomew’s Hospital in London.
-In preparation for practicing medicine abroad, Joe Church pursued further training as a house surgeon and casualty officer at Addenbrooke’s Hospital, Cambridge.
+Church did his medical training at St Bartholomew’s Hospital in London.
+In preparation for practicing medicine abroad, he pursued further training as a house surgeon and casualty officer at Addenbrooke’s Hospital, Cambridge.
 He received his Doctor of Medicine (MD) in 1926.

 Personal life

 John Church married Decima Tracey, who was also a trained doctor, on May 19, 1930 in Uganda.
-The couple had five children: John, David, Robin, Michael, and Janine, all birthed in Rwanda or Uganda.
+The couple had five children: John, David, Robin, Michael, and Janine, all born in Rwanda or Uganda.
 Dr. Decima Tracey Church was an important part of Dr. Joe’s mission work and she often assisted with his medical work.

+His brothers William Church and Howard Church were also missionaries.

 Mission Work

 Medical Missions

-On October 28, 1927, Dr. Joe Church set sail for his mission in Rwanda.
+On October 28, 1927, Church set sail for his mission in Rwanda.
 He first arrived in Kabale, Uganda where he received missions training from Church Mission Society (CMS) for five months.
-Once his training was completed, Dr Joe Church was sent to Gahini, Rwanda, a village in northeastern Rwanda.
+Once his training was completed, Church was sent to Gahini, Rwanda, a village in northeastern Rwanda.
 He immediately began planning to build a new hospital building since there was an overwhelming demand for medical care.
-Gahini, Rwanda was experiencing a famine when Dr. Joe first began his work so he dealt with many cases of skin sores and diarrhea.
-Dr. Joe Church wrote many appeals to the Belgian and British government for food supplies to Rwanda and Uganda, his pleas were heard and he was recognized by the local Gahini government for helping with the famine crisis.
-Once Gahini Hospital was built, Dr. Joe worked there for eight years.
+Gahini, Rwanda was experiencing a famine when he first began his work so he dealt with many cases of skin sores and diarrhea.
+He wrote many appeals to the Belgian and British government for food supplies to Rwanda and Uganda, his pleas were heard and he was recognized by the local Gahini government for helping with the famine crisis.
+Once Gahini Hospital was built, he worked there for eight years.
 He established a dispensary and often did life-saving surgeries and amputations.
-Dr. Joe was later given permission by the Rwandan government to establish more hospitals and dispensaries which he did in alliance with CMS.
-After eight years, Dr. Joe felt called to full time ministerial missions in Rwanda and Uganda and his younger brother, Dr. Bill Church, took over for him at Gahini Hospital.
+He was later given permission by the Rwandan government to establish more hospitals and dispensaries which he did in alliance with CMS.
+After eight years, he felt called to full time ministerial missions in Rwanda and Uganda and his younger brother, Dr. Bill Church, took over for him at Gahini Hospital.